| | How do COBRA and Medicare Interact?

 scenarios.
 If you are still unsure, feel free to call COBRA solutions for

+assistance.
 COBRA Solutions Retirement – On December 31, 2017, Ron

 Johnson decided to retire from COBRA Solutions.
 Ron has been great asset for